Meredith Thompson: Operation Snowcap

 Meredith along with 14 other agents volunteered and were selected for Operation Snowcap.
 To meet the requirements for Op.
 Snowcap Meredith completed jungle training and six months of Spanish.
 She volunteered for two tours in Bolivia and one in Peru.
 After completing the tours in Bolivia she was sent to Peru.
 On Saturday, August 27, 1994 while she and four other agents were on a reconnaissance mission in an airplane, the plane crashed and all five agents were killed.
 The other special agents killed were Frank Fernandez, Jr., Jay W. Seale, Juan C. Vars, and Frank S. Wallace, Jr. The plane is thought to have crashed because of heavy fog in the mountainous area.
 Their bodies were recovered a day later and brought back to the U.S. The crash site is near Puerto Pisana, Peru.

 Dedication

 Meredith's name is inscribed on the National Law Enforcement Memorial in Washington D.C.
 There is also her name and picture on the "Wall of Honor" at the DEA headquarters in Pentagon City.
 At USC there is a "Meredith Thompson Criminal Justice Scholarship".
 Meredith's name is remembered in an annual golf tournament.

+Meredith Thompson was posthumously awarded with the DEA Purple Heart Award.